 It was an open talk.
 Several topics such as Fragmentations and Protocol issues were tossed from the audience.
-One of the interesting topic was on IPS – Intrusion Prevent System.
-Philipp explain how most of the time if wrongly configured the system does not prevent any attack but instead legitimate packets.
-Typically, since it is an automated system and usually we have Crons which run at night and based upon some patterns by the IPS, same is interpreted as an attack and finally several IPs are banned and finally we land in a debug session.
+One of the interesting topics was on IPS – Intrusion Prevent System.
+Philipp explains how most of the time if wrongly configured the system does not prevent an attack but instead legitimate packets.
+Typically, since it is an automated system and usually we have Crons which run at night and based upon some patterns by the IPS, same is interpreted as an attack and finally, several IPs are banned and finally, we land in a debug session.
 He pointed out about putting it back to an IDS – Intrusion Detection System.
-Support of IPV6 to several IDS were proposed as one example for University projects.
+Support of IPV6 to several IDS was proposed as one example for University projects.
 It was amazing how Philipp re-drew the OSI diagram in a practical way and mentioned the “8th layer”.
-Another interesting diagram explaining how the Kernel interacts with the CPU, Memory and Disk to illustrate the Userland, the Kernel and the hardwares.
+Another interesting diagram explaining how the Kernel interacts with the CPU, Memory, and Disk to illustrate the Userland, the Kernel, and the hardware.

 In 2017, we had so many cybersecurity disasters – Active attacks such as the Shadow Brokers which claimed to have breached the spy tools of the elite NSA-linked operation known as the Equation Group.
 We had also the WannaCry which netted almost 52 bitcoins, or about $130,000.
 The Wikileaks CIA Vault 7 which contains alleged spying operations and hacking tools.
 The cyberstorm.mu team, clearly reacted on this issue under the Operation Crypto Redemption and submitted several patches and encouraged many Open Source organizations to patch up those vulnerabilities.
 According to Africa News, only South Africa seem to be impacted.
 It can clearly be seen that the attackers know which country they are aiming during mass phishing.

 But hey!
 If you give a thought about it.
-Did the attackers really aimed Africa?
+Did the attackers really aimed in Africa?
 Why Africa was not really impacted?
-I highly doubt that there was a pervasive monitoring prior to the attack.
-It may also not be the case due to phishing as it depends who got trapped with the malware.
-Still phishing on large scale can be behind the intelligence of Pervasive monitoring!
-On the other hand, Checkpoint demonstrated how the risk is high in Africa with a map below displays the risk index globally (green – low risk, red- high risk risker, white – insufficient data), demonstrating the main risk areas around the world.
+I highly doubt that there was pervasive monitoring prior to the attack.
+It may also not be the case due to phishing as it depends on who got trapped with the malware.
+Still, phishing on large scale can be behind the intelligence of Pervasive monitoring!
+On the other hand, Checkpoint demonstrated how the risk is high in Africa with a map below displays the risk index globally (green – low risk, red- high-risk risker, white – insufficient data), demonstrating the main risk areas around the world.

 Several countries were listed as white due to insufficient data which could account to reliable data about the risk index in the African continent.
-Of course, it describe active attacks risks in the African continent.
+Of course, it describes active attacks risks in the African continent.
 Attacks over countries are now evolving.
-What I mean is that there could be first a pervasive monitoring system which help attackers to move further towards their target for example: When to perform a mass phishing to get more money!
+What I mean is that there could be first a pervasive monitoring system which helps attackers to move further towards their target for example: When to perform mass phishing to get more money!

 Since Africa is on the edge of a rich economy boom, passive attacks will be on the rise probably from many other countries which will want to invest heavily.
 But where to invest?
 How much to invest?
 The information will be on sale probably from a cheap pervasive monitoring instead of an expensive survey!

-One of the various reasons we don’t have much privacy in the online world is that people simply don’t realised the amount of information they leak daily.
-Worst is when companies leak information of staffs.
-To resolve such scenarios, since computer today are fast enough, norms to ensure that companies are implementing the use of tcpcrypt can be made mandatory.
+One of the various reasons we don’t have much privacy in the online world is that people simply don’t realize the amount of information they leak daily.
+Worst is when companies leak information on staffs.
+To resolve such scenarios, since computer today are fast enough, norms to ensure that companies are implementing the use of TCPcrypt can be made mandatory.

 International cybersecurity expert Philipp Buehler is coming to Mauritius.
 He will be speaking about his experience in security and what recommendations he has for people who want to get into the field or just wants to learn new skills in that area.